pyeventsourcing/eventsourcing/README.md

 datastore.setup_tables()
 ```

 Ultimately, we want to retrieve whole entities, rather than merely a sequence of events.
+So let's

-Let's define an event sourced repository for the example entity class, since it is common to retrieve
+define an event sourced repository for the example entity class, since it is common to retrieve
 entities from a repository.

 ```python
 from eventsourcing.infrastructure.eventsourcedrepository import EventSourcedRepository